-Looking to fly with your emotional support animal?
+Are you looking to fly with your emotional support animal?
 Luckily, you can still travel with your animal but the Department of Transportation has changed and updated some rules.

-As of now, a number of airlines have changed their policies and now, most of them do not recognize emotional support animals differently from a pet, in terms of charges and pet fee.
+As of now, a number of airlines have changed their policies and now, most of them do not recognize emotional support animals differently from a pet, in terms of charges and pet fees.
 The department has also introduced new policies and tightened the rules about which animals are allowed to fly on the plane.

 Following the new DOT guidelines, all of these, and a number of other, airlines have updated their policies regarding emotional support animals.